 So why the misleading title?

-Cannonball truly cared about others and in this case, was helping his friend who owned The Club with some shameless promotion.
+Julian Cannonball Adderley truly cared about others and in this case, was helping his friend who owned The Club with some shameless promotion.

 Musically, this album is considered one of Cannonball’s best as it captures his bop stylings, his ‘soul jazz’ vibe with the title track, and showcases a quintet at the peak of their performance.

-The Black Messiah: Live at the Troubador (1971)
+The Black Messiah: Live at the Troubadour (1971)

-Many Cannonball Adderley aficionados consider The Black Messiah Cannonball’s opus.
+Many Cannonball Adderley aficionados consider The Black Messiah Cannonball’s magnum opus.

 The quintet weaves textures of bop, blues, latin, and what would later be dubbed fusion into a mosaic of sound that, to this day, is fresh and innovative.

 Mike Deasy, noted Los Angeles session guitarist of The Wrecking Crew, adds the rock and blues element that tilts the album toward a modern vein.

 Tenor saxophonist Ernie Watts described Cannonball as a “people person” who loved to talk with his audience to make them relax.

 Cannonball reportedly said: “I give them 50% of what they want to hear and 50% of what I think they need to hear.”